Homeless Voters and Those Wishing Confidentiality

 Voting When Homeless

-up a ballot at the county elections office.
+.
+Voters can pick up their ballot at the county elections office.

 Voting If Concerned for Personal Safety

-may choose not to register to vote because they don't feel safe disclosing
+Some may not want to register to vote because they don't feel safe disclosing their home address.

 Under certain circumstances, a voter can register and vote while maintaining their privacy.
 To maintain privacy, complete the exemption form: